-This Draft SEIS has been developed to address issues raised by the public and agencies during scoping in 2012 for the SEIS.
+The 2014 Draft SEIS addressed issues raised by the public and agencies during scoping for the SEIS in 2012.
 These issues are outlined in Chapter 7.
-The FHWA and DOT&PF will respond to comments on this Draft SEIS and present responses in the Final SEIS.
+The FHWA and DOT&PF reviewed all comments on the 2014 Draft SEIS and present responses to those comments in this Final SEIS.